-Despite being a slim person (which some people may believe is #bodygoals), people often comment on my physical appearance: for example, you are too skinny, your legs and arms are too long, your fingers are weird, you are too brown, etc. When I was a teenager, I didn’t know what that concept was called, I was only aware that it affected me every time someone commented on my body.
+Despite being a slim person (which some people may believe is #bodygoals), people often comment on my physical appearance: for example, you’re too skinny, your legs and arms are too long, your fingers are weird, you are too brown…You get the gist.
+When I was a teenager, I didn’t know what that concept was called, I was only aware that it affected me every time someone commented on my body.
 After a long time, I understood that all that bullying was called body shaming.

 After talking to other friends, I realized that they were also held to certain standards that no one could meet.
 I am tall and thin but not like the models in magazines, my friend was medium height but not as tall as society expects, and another one had acne, so her skin was not considered perfect.
 None of us were perfect in the eyes of society, so I asked myself, who is perfect?
 I even started to feel likeI didn’t deserve to feel good about my body.